ECSE321-Winter2017-McGill/Group11/TAMASphp/ReadMe.txt

 Testing:
 - One of the tests (testCreateReview(), line 684) has non-functional lines that have been commented out.
 This decision has been justified within the test in the instructorControllerTest.php file.
+- the .travis.yml file included with the php project is not the same one used within our repository.
+A modification has been brought to the .yml file because when exporting the php project, it is placed in another director, therefore the path to the test files has been modified.
+The original .yml file is still in our team directory.